CHIIA/CHIIA-NLP/README.md

 | Planning and Control    | unrealistic schedules/budget, excessive schedule pressure  |  Make accurate duration estimates, and analysis what resources to commit to the corresponding development effort.    |
 | User        | Project failure   | Investigate the specific user's preferences, make the appropriate UI, and keep communication with them.     |
 | Project Complexity   | Impact project performance  | Determine whether new technology is used, automaticity, and communication with external entities.    |

+## Disclaimer & Intellectual Property Statement
+The following information forms part of the terms and conditions of using CHIIA-NLP program and by using CHIIA-NLP program you are agreeing to these terms and conditions.
+###
+Materials on this program is owned by, or licensed to, Dow Jones Factive.
+Material owned by Dow Jones Factive is subject to Copyright and our authorisation is required prior to use of the material.
+CHIIA-NLP's development and use is only for learning and research.
+No one should use these materials for commercial purposes.